-In [2], a lightweight, and temporally &spatially aware user behavior model is proposed for authentication based on both hard and soft sensors.
-They considered four different attacks (uninformed outsider, uninformed insider, informed outsider and informed insider) and showed that even the informed insider can be detected in 717 s.
-However, they did not quantitatively show the accuracy of their method.
-In comparison, our method not only clearly shows high accuracy performance but also requires much less detection time (e.g., we only need 20 s to detect an abnormal user while training the profiles for less than 10 s.)
+In (Kayacık et al., 2014), a lightweight, and temporally & spatially aware user behavior model is proposed for authentication based on both hard and soft sensors.
+They considered four different attacks and showed that even the informed insider can be detected in 717 seconds.
+However, they did not quantitatively show the accuracy.
+In comparison, our method not only clearly shows high accuracy performance but also requires much less detection time (e.g., we only need 20 seconds to detect an abnormal user while training the profiles for less than 10 seconds.)